muhsinking/notebook/content/notes/Words.md

 ---
 tags:
   - writing
+  - lists
+---
+A list of words I like, in order of discovery (newest first).

 ---

 Desideratum: something to be needed or desired.

 Amelioration: a type of semantic change that happens when a word’s meaning improves or becomes *more positive* over time.